bmolnar91/workbook/module_oop.md

 The difference between these two keywords is in the parameter initialization.
 A _ref_ parameter must be initialized before use, while an _out_ parameter does not have to be explicitly initialized before being passed and any previous value is ignored.

+Any method using an `out` parameter MUST set its value when called.

+Stick with `out` unless you need `ref`.

+//Also, `ref` and `out` are not just for value types.
+They also let you reset the object that a reference type is referencing from within a method.//

 #### Can we override private virtual method in C#?

 WIP

-No. The CLR doesn't allow to write private virtual method.
+No. The CLR doesn't allow to declare a private virtual method.

 #### What's the difference between IEquatable and just overriding Object.Equals()?

 WIP

-`IEquatable<T>` lets a structure implement a strongly typed `Equals()` method so _no boxing_ is required.
+`IEquatable<T>` lets a structure implement a strongly typed `Equals()` method so **no boxing** is required.
 Thus much better performance when using _value types_ with generic collections.

 #### Explain the differences between public, protected, private and internal.
 Explain access modifier – “protected internal” in C#!